 Assuming the title is registered the details of your proprietorship will be evidenced by HMLR with a Title Number.
 It is possible to carry out a search at the Land Registry, find your house and get current copies of the property title for less than a fiver.
 If the property is Leasehold then the Land Registry will also normally retain a file duplicate of the Registered Lease and again, a copy can be retrieved for £20 inclusive of VAT.

-I am purchasing my first flat in Tewkesbury benefiting from help to buy.
-The builders would not move on the amount so I negotiated £7000 of extras instead.
-The house builders rep suggested that I not inform my lawyer about this deal as it could jeopardize my mortgage with Chelsea Building Society.
+I am buying my first flat in Tewkesbury with the aid of help to buy.
+The sellers would not reduce the price so I negotiated 6k of fixtures and fittings instead.
+The property agent suggested that I not reveal to my solicitor about this side-deal as it would affect my mortgage with Chelsea Building Society.
 Do I keep my lawyer in the dark?.